 - Watch the Chlorine Stabilizer: The “cyanuric acid” or Chlorine stabilizer is the chemical responsible for protecting how much chlorine is in the pool so it doesn’t deplete in the sun.
 Chlorine is unstable when added to the water, not lasting an extended period for fighting germs and contaminants.
 The stabilizer retains the chlorine longer so it can do its job.
 The sun rapidly oxidizes the chlorine but stabilizer- prolongs this process.

 Standing water without an appropriate level of chlorine becomes stagnant, making it unhealthy and unsafe for swimmers.
 The water needs testing a few times each day to ensure the levels are balanced and remain safe for those using the pool.
-Visit here for details on sustaining a safe chlorine level.

 These are straightforward, easy methods for maintenance that stay within a tight budget.
 Performing your own upkeep is the least expensive method for promoting longevity for your system and the equipment.
 The better care you take of the investment you made in the pool and the supplies, the greater return you’ll get on your investments in an extended lifespan.